ryanstwrt/FRIDGe/docs/source/Assembly.md

 ## Fuel Assembly

 Fuel assemblies are used to create assemblies with a heterogeneous fuel region.
-This is idea for creating driver, blanket and limited experimental assemblies.
-The variables for creating a fuel assembly can be seen in Table 2.
+This is idea for creating driver,and blanket assemblies The variables for creating a fuel assembly can be seen in Table 2.

 Table 2.
 Variables for Fuel Assembly YAML file.